postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 <img alt="Share team workspace" src="https://assets.postman.com/postman-docs/share-workspace-9.4.jpg" width="400px"/>

+Your ability to share workspaces with teammates depends on your [workspace role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles):

-If you are a Workspace Editor or Admin, you can invite anyone to personal, private, team, and public workspaces and assign them a [workspace role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).
-If you are a workspace viewer, you can invite external users to team and public workspaces, however you won't have the option to assign them a workspace role.
+* **Workspace Admin** - Can invite Postman teammates or external users to personal, private, team, and public workspaces, and assign them a workspace role.
+If a Workspace Admin invites an external user to a workspace, Postman will share this request with [Team Admins](https://learning.postman.com/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
+Once approved, an invite to join the team will be sent to the individual.
+* **Workspace Editor** - Can invite external users to team and public workspaces, but can't assign them workspace roles.
+For private workspaces, Workspace Editors using [Postman on the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) can copy and share a link to the workspace with a teammate, who can then [request access to the workspace](#accessing-private-workspaces).
+* **Workspace Viewer** - Can't invite teammates to private, team, or public workspaces.
+For private workspaces, Workspace Viewers using [Postman on the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) can copy and share a link to the workspace with a teammate, who can then [request access to the workspace](#accessing-private-workspaces).

 > When you invite a collaborator to a personal workspace, it's automatically converted into a team workspace.

 Individual team members and groups you invite will be notified immediately of your request to collaborate.
-External users who aren't on your Postman team will receive an invitation to join immediately if you have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
+External users who aren't on your Postman team will receive an invitation to join immediately if you're a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 If you aren't a Team Admin, your request to add external users to your Postman team will be shared with your Team Admins for approval.

 You can also invite collaborators by selecting <img alt="Link icon" src="https://assets.postman.com/postman-docs/icon-workspace-link-v9.jpg#icon" width="18px"> **Copy Invite Link** and sharing the link with them outside of Postman.
 When individuals select the link, they'll be prompted to sign in or sign up.
 If you are a Team Admin inviting an external user, they'll be automatically added to your team.
 If you aren't a Team Admin, a request to add them to your Postman team will be shared with your Team Admins for approval.